How To Get A Home Equity Loan With Bad Credit: A Guide

 What are some of the pros and cons of a home equity loan?

-While getting a home equity loan with poor credit isn’t easy, you also shouldn’t see it as a forever uphill battle.
-By cleaning up mistakes on your credit report, keeping an eye on your credit score and paying off debt, you can begin to put yourself in a better position for qualification.
+While getting a home equity loan if you have poor credit isn’t easy, you also shouldn’t see it as a forever uphill battle.
+By cleaning up mistakes on your credit report, keeping an eye on your credit score, and paying off debt, you can begin to put yourself in a better position for qualification.

-When you’re ready, you can apply for our Home Equity Loan or discuss your financing options with one of our Home Loan Experts at (833) 326-6018.
+When you’re ready, you can start an application for our Home Equity Loan or discuss your financing options with one of our Home Loan Experts at (833) 326-6018.

 1Home Equity Loan product requires full documentation of income and assets, credit score and max loan-to-value (LTV), combined loan-to-value (CLTV), and home equity combined loan-to-value (HCLTV) ratios.
 Requirements were updated 2/5/2024 and are tiered as follows: 680 minimum FICO with a max LTV/CLTV/HCLTV of 80%, 700 minimum FICO with a max LTV/CLTV/HCLTV of 85%, and 740 minimum FICO with a max LTV/CLTV/HCLTV of 90%.
 Your debt-to-income ratio (DTI) must be 50% or below.
 Valid for loan amounts between $45,000.00 and $500,000.00.
 Product is a second standalone lien and may not be used for piggyback transactions.
 Product not available on Schwab products.
 Guidelines may vary for self-employed individuals.
 Some mortgages may be considered “higher priced” based on the APOR spread test.
 Higher priced loans are not allowed on properties located in New York.
 Additional restrictions apply.
 This is not a commitment to lend.